Non-Abelian braiding of graph vertices in a superconducting processor: Abstract

 \section{Abstract}

 Indistinguishability of particles is a fundamental principle of quantum mechanics\cite{Sakurai}.
 For all elementary and quasiparticles observed to date - including fermions, bosons, and Abelian anyons - this principle guarantees that the braiding of identical particles leaves the system unchanged\cite{Leinaas1977,Wilczek82}.
 However, in two spatial dimensions, an intriguing possibility exists: braiding of non-Abelian anyons causes rotations in a space of topologically degenerate wavefunctions\cite{Wilczek90,Nayak2008,Goldman2007,Bartolomei2020,Manfra2020}.
 Hence, it can change the observables of the system without violating the principle of indistinguishability.
-Despite the well developed mathematical description of non-Abelian anyons and numerous theoretical proposals\cite{Bombin2010,Wen2012, Kitaev2006,Barkeshli2013, Barkeshli2012,Hormozi2007, vonKeyserlingk2013, Teo2014, Jiang2015,Teo2015,Wootton2017, Guanyu2020,Browne2022,Ruben2022}, their experimental observation has remained elusive for decades.
-Using a superconducting quantum processor, we prepare the ground state of the surface code and manipulate it via unitary operations to form wavefunctions that are described by non-Abelian anyons.
-By implementing a unitary protocol\cite{Yuri} to move the anyons, we experimentally verify the fusion rules of non-Abelian Ising anyons and braid them to realize their statistics.
-Building on our technique, we study the prospect of employing the anyons for quantum computation and utilize braiding to create an entangled state of anyons encoding three logical qubits.
-Our work represents a key step towards topological quantum computing.
+Despite the well developed mathematical description of non-Abelian anyons and numerous theoretical proposals\cite{Kitaev2006,Bombin2010,Hormozi2007,Wen2012,Barkeshli2013, Barkeshli2012, vonKeyserlingk2013, Teo2014, Jiang2015,Teo2015,Wootton2017, Guanyu2020,Browne2022,Ruben2022}, the experimental observation of their exchange statistics has remained elusive for decades.
+Controllable many-body quantum states generated on quantum processors offer another path for exploring these fundamental phenomena.
+While efforts on conventional solid-state platforms typically involve Hamiltonian dynamics of quasi-particles, superconducting quantum processors allow for directly manipulating the many-body wavefunction via unitary gates.
+Building on predictions that stabilizer codes can host projective non-Abelian Ising anyons \cite{Kitaev2006,Bombin2010}, we implement a generalized stabilizer code and unitary protocol\cite{Yuri} to create and braid them.
+This allows us to experimentally verify the fusion rules of the anyons and braid them to realize their statistics.
+We then study the prospect of employing the anyons for quantum computation and utilize braiding to create an entangled state of anyons encoding three logical qubits.
+Our work provides new insights about non-Abelian braiding and - through the future inclusion of error correction to achieve topological protection - could open a path toward fault-tolerant quantum computing.